Donotalo/playground-8bjr8a2j/lessons/lesson09.md

 # What's Happening?

 `disk.img` is a block device.
-In [QEMU a block device](https://qemu-project.gitlab.io/qemu/system/invocation.html#hxtool-1) should be represneted by two things: a [backend driver](https://qemu-project.gitlab.io/qemu/system/device-emulation.html#device-back-end) and a [device front end](https://qemu-project.gitlab.io/qemu/system/device-emulation.html#device-front-end).
-The `blockdev` parameter specifies a backend driver and the `device` parameter specifies a device front end that the guest sees.
+In [QEMU a block device](https://qemu-project.gitlab.io/qemu/system/invocation.html#hxtool-1) should be represneted by two things: a [device back end](https://qemu-project.gitlab.io/qemu/system/device-emulation.html#device-back-end) and a [device front end](https://qemu-project.gitlab.io/qemu/system/device-emulation.html#device-front-end).
+The `blockdev` parameter specifies a device back end and the `device` parameter specifies a device front end that the guest sees.

 ## Setup

+### Device Back End
-### Backend Driver: `-blockdev driver=file,filename=../disk.img,node-name=disk`
+`-blockdev driver=file,filename=../disk.img,node-name=disk`

 - `driver=file` = Indicates that the backend driver is driver capable of handling a file
 - `filename` = Path to the disk image
 - `node-name` = An identifier so that this backend driver can be referred in other nodes

-### Device Front End: `-device virtio-blk-device,drive=disk`
+### Device Front End
+`-device virtio-blk-device,drive=disk`

 - `virtio-blk-device` = A block device for `virt` machine
 - `drive` = Name of the backend that will be manipulated by the front end